kenbod/sysadmin/spark.md

         export PATH=$PATH:$SPARK_HOME/bin:$SPARK_HOME/sbin

-3. Logout and login back in and check to see that you have `hadoop` in your path
+3. Logout and login back in and check to see that you have `spark-shell` in your path

 ### Configure Spark so that it knows about the Hadoop Installation